wiibaker/robotframework-rest-java/README.md

 Example
 -------

-There is a simple example in `example/example_simple.txt`.
+There is a simple example in `example/example_simple.txt` and example using different methods in `example/example_methods.txt`.

 You can try it by running